-Online load tracking is the problem of monitoring an individual electrical load's energy usage by analyzing a building's smart meter data.
-The problem is important, since many energy optimizations require fine-grained, per-load energy data in real time; it also differs from the well-studied problem of load disaggregation in that it emphasizes efficient, online operation and per-load accuracy, rather than accurate disaggregation of every building load via offline analysis.
-In essence, tracking a particular load creates a virtual power meter for it, which mimics having a networkedconnected power meter attached to it.
-To enable high performance, we take a model-driven approach that focuses on efficiently detecting a small number of identifiable load features in smart meter data.
-Our results demonstrate that our system, called PowerPlay, i) enables efficient online tracking on low-power embedded platforms, ii) scales to thousands of loads (across many buildings) on server platforms, and iii) improves per-load accuracy by more than a factor of two compared to a state-of-the-art load disaggregation algorithm.
+Many energy optimizations require fine-grained, load-level energy data collected in real time, most typically by a plug-level energy meter.
+Online load tracking is the problem of monitoring an individual electrical load's energy usage in software by analyzing the building's aggregate smart meter data.
+Load tracking differs from the well-studied problem of load disaggregation in that it emphasizes per-load accuracy and efficient, online operation rather than accurate disaggregation of every building load via offline analysis.
+In essence, tracking a particular load creates a virtual power meter for it, which mimics having a networked-connected power meter attached to the load, but notably does not require tracking every other load as well.
+We propose PowerPlay, a model-driven system for performing accurate, high-performance online load tracking.
+Our results from applying the system to real-world energy data demonstrate that PowerPlay (i) enables efficient online tracking on low-power embedded platforms, (ii) scales to thousands of loads (across many buildings) on server platforms, and (iii) improves per-load accuracy by more than a factor of two compared to a state-of-the-art load disaggregation algorithm.
+Our results point to the potential of replacing physical energy meters by "virtual" power meters using a system like PowerPlay.